 Most U.S. states that have legalized online sports betting have multiple sportsbooks to choose from.
 While these sportsbooks might all look similar, they differ in terms of odds, the number of markets, user experience, how competitive the intro promo is, ongoing promotions, and other aspects.

-You can use our Best Online Sportsbooks Guide or click the state-specific guides linked in the menu of our site to find our top picks for your state.
+You can use our Best Online Sportsbooks Guide, Best Sports Betting Accounts for Beginners Guide, or click the state-specific guides linked in the menu of our site to find our top picks for your state.

 2) Register for an Account